canvas-medical/documentation/collections/_sdk/data.md

 # Introduction

-Each Protocol has a method on it that can execute GraphQL queries, which allows you to obtain data to compute on.
-This method provides ccurated, secure access to both PHI (e.g. patient data) and non-PHI (e.g. staff and practice-level data), representing the current state of your target Canvas instance.
+A Protocol can execute GraphQL queries in order to obtain data to compute on.
+There is a method on each Protocol, `run_gql_query`, that can execute GraphQL queries against your Canvas instance.
+This method provides curated, secure access to both PHI (e.g. patient data) and non-PHI (e.g. staff and practice-level data), representing the current state of your target Canvas instance.
 There are filters available on select fields that make business logic and clinical logic easy to express with standard terminologies like ICD-10, SNOMED-CT, CPT, etc.

 A primer on GraphQL can be found here: [https://graphql.org](https://graphql.org)